Hornsea Mere

 England, and lies to the west of Hornsea in the East Riding of Yorkshire.
-The mere was used as a base for the Royal Naval Air Service and then latterly, the Royal Air Force during the First World War.
+The mere was used as a base for the Royal Naval Air Service, and then later the Royal Air Force, during the First World War.

 Description

 It covers an area of 467 acre, is 2 mi long, 0.75 mi at its widest point and 12 ft at its deepest.
 The average depth of the lake is 1.5 m and the mere itself lies only 8 m above sea level.
 The mere is fed by several small streams and a sluice gate at the eastern end of the mere controls the outflow, which travels only 1.1 km eastwards to the North Sea.

 Hornsea Mere is a centre for bird-watching and a tourist attraction offering rowing, sailing, boat trips and fishing.
 It is a designated Site of Special Scientific Interest and a Special Protection Area for birds; it accommodates many species throughout the year, and is of international importance for a migratory population of gadwall.
 Its shallowness results in a diverse range of swamp and fen plants.

 It was featured in the BBC television programme Seven Natural Wonders.

 Hornsea Mere is owned by Wassand Hall, situated to the west of the mere, and was purchased by the Hall's estate for £50 in the 16th century.

 The mere is the base for Hornsea Sailing Club.